chronoscz/Fairtris/README.md

 This project was initially created as a tool to test various RNG algorithms, but after some time it turned into a complete and rich video game that provides lots of fun.
 However, since **Tetris®** is a proprietary brand to which **[The Tetris Company](https://tetris.com/)** is entitled, **Fairtris is not a product**, so its source code and all binaries are public.
 It is a knowledge base for those who would like to know more about the internal mechanisms of the classic version of this game.

+Information on the license can be found in the **[LICENSE](LICENSE)** file.
+In general, this project is completely free, you can use it for whatever purpose you want, both the entire game and parts of it.

 # Features

 - implementation of gameplay mechanics compatible with the **[Nintendo Tetris®](https://en.wikipedia.org/wiki/Tetris_(NES_video_game))** game,